yinxiangshi/SMAPI/docs/technical/smapi.md

       `bin/SMAPI installer for developers` folders.
    3. Rename the folders to `SMAPI <version> installer` and `SMAPI <version> installer for developers`.
    4. Zip the two folders.

+### Using a custom Harmony build
+The official SMAPI releases include [a custom build of Harmony](https://github.com/Pathoschild/Harmony), but compiling from source will use the official build.
+To use a custom build, put `0Harmony.dll` in the `build` folder and it'll be referenced automatically.

+Note that Harmony merges its dependencies into `0Harmony.dll` when compiled in release mode.
+To use a debug build of Harmony, you'll need to manually copy those dependencies into your game's `smapi-internal` folder.

 ## Release notes
 See [release notes](../release-notes.md).